ergoplatform/ergodocs/docs/dev/protocol/avl.md

 # AVL Trees

-Ergo has native support for AVL trees, an efficient authenticated data structure which allows proving various properties of the data without needing to know the entire set.
+Ergo has native support for AVL trees, an efficient authenticated data structure that allows proving various properties of the data without needing to know the entire set.

 [GetBlok Plasma](plasma.md) is a library on top of Ergo Appkit that provides an abstraction layer to simplify the process of integrating AVL Trees (AKA Plasma) into off-chain code.
 The goal is to give developers an easy way to use this Layer-2 scaling solution in contracts, off-chain code, and distributed systems managing the Plasma itself